|Title:||Pay Procedures and Review|

 Please review your paycheck for errors.
 If you find a mistake, report it to the Chief Administration Officer immediately.
 The Chief Administration Officer will assist you in taking the steps necessary to correct the error.

 PRO offers direct deposit of regular paychecks to any employee who desires to utilize this service.
-In order to have your paycheck deposited directly into your bank account, see the Chief Administration Officer to make arrangements.
+In order to have your paycheck deposited directly into your bank account, log into your Paycom account and update the direct deposit information.
 Once arrangements are made, your direct deposit will take effect within two weeks.
 Direct deposit can be appropriated to multiple banks and accounts.

 In the event that your paycheck is lost or stolen, please notify the Chief Administration Officer immediately.
 The Chief Administration Officer will attempt to put a stop-payment notice on your check.
 If we are able to do so, you will be issued another check.
 Unfortunately, PRO is unable to take responsibility for lost or stolen paychecks, and if we are unable to stop payment on your check, you alone will be responsible for such loss.
 PRO strongly encourages all employees to utilize direct deposit to avoid these problems.